 Donated goods and services are reflected as contributions at their estimated fair value on the date of donation.
 Property and equipment donated with restrictions regarding their use are reported as restricted support.
 Absent any donor stipulations, these restrictions expire when the asset is acquired and placed in service, at which time a reclassification is made from net assets with donor restrictions to net assets without donor restrictions.
+Donated goods are not monetized.

+During the year ended June 30, 2024, SGA received donated digital production and cleaning services having an estimated value of \$45,643.
 During the year ended June 30, 2023, SGA received donated video production and electrical services having an estimated value of \$3,127.
-During the year ended June 30, 2022, SGA received and distributed personal care items having an estimated value of \$865.
-No donated goods were sold.